How to get to Monteverde Lodge & Gardens

 By far the easiest way to get to Monteverde is to buy a complete package that includes round trip transportation, lodging, excursions and meals, if you are interested in booking a complete package, please click here, Monteverde Cloud Forest Odyssey.

 Shared Transportation is only available from San Jose and Arenal.

 When traveling to/from San Jose we offer vans that can accommodate from 6-16 guests.
 Your driver is a Spanish speaking driver.
 The advantage to shared transportation is that it costs less, the disadvantage is that you have to adjust your schedule to go at set times and you have to sit through the pick-up and drop off process at other guests hotels.

-When traveling to/from Arenal, we offer 4x4 jeep transfers to/from Monteverde Lodge to/from Lake Arenal and boat transportation across the lake with transportation to/from your Arenal hotel.
+When traveling to/from Arenal, we offer land transfers to/from Monteverde Lodge to/from Lake Arenal and boat transportation across the lake with transportation to/from your Arenal hotel.

 Private transportation to/from any destination in Costa Rica or Nicaragua.
 Your transportation is by mini-van with a Spanish speaking driver.
 This form of transportation is more expensive because you don’t share the costs with anyone else.
 The advantages are that it can be scheduled at the time of your choosing and you don’t have to sit through the process of picking up and dropping off other guests at their hotels.